Daniela Carpio

-Daniela Carpio, better known by her stage name Di WAV, is a Guatemalan-Swiss singer-songwriter, musician, visual artist, director and producer.
+Daniela Carpio, better known by her stage name Di WAV, is a Guatemalan-Swiss-American singer-songwriter, musician, visual artist, director and producer.
 A Latin Alternative act, her music has emerged as a fusion of indie pop, rock, electronic and experimental music.
 Di WAV sings both in English and Spanish.

 Early life

-Daniela Carpio Fischer is the daughter of Karen Fischer and Rodrigo Carpio.
-At the age of 14, she wrote her first song and incurred into acting and modeling.
-In 2003, she moved to Panama City, Panama, where she enrolled in College and continued her music studies acquiring knowledge in the production and direction field.
+Born Daniela Carpio Fischer was born and raised in Guatemala City.
+Di WAV wrote her first song at age 14 and began acting and modeling.
+In 2003 she moved to Panama City, Panama, where she enrolled in college and continued her music studies, acquiring knowledge in the production and direction field.
 In 2007 she received a bachelor's degree in Communications from Universidad Católica Santa María La Antigua, and moved back to Guatemala.
 She started singing professionally in 2008.

 Career

 Television

 On the year 2006, Carpio debuted as a host on the TV show Solo Caballos, aired by Medcom Network.
 She worked on the show for two seasons.

 In 2011, she lands the role as Pepsi image for the "Pepsi Music" media campaign in Guatemala, and works as a host on the TV Program Pepsi Music Challenge TV, along with Venezuelan presenter Nelson Bustamante.
 The show was aired by Albavision.

 She later joined the TV Azteca Guatemala team in 2014, as a host on the TV Programs "Ventaneando Aca" and "Academia Kids" (Transmission).